Oven-Roasted, Super-Tender, Umami-Rich

 Arrange the brisket in the roasting pan with the fat side up.
 Then cover the brisket with the sliced onions, ladle sauce over and around the onions.

 Cover tightly with heavy duty aluminum foil.
 (Tent the foil if necessary, or place a piece of parchment between sauce and foil, to keep the acidic tomato onion mixture from touching the foil).
 Start the brisket at 325°F to get it going.
-After one hour reduce heat to 300°F and cook for an additional 5 hours.
-Check brisket at 6 hours to make sure it is super-tender, cook longer if needed.
+After one hour reduce heat to 300°F and cook for an additional 4 – 5 hours.
+Check the brisket to make sure it is super-tender, cook longer if needed.

 Remove the brisket from the oven and let cool to room temperature, cover and refrigerate overnight.